What this Book is About

 *

-At the core of this project are two modes to the patterning of our world that make its scale sensitivities really stand out.
+At the core of this project are two modes to the patterning of the world that make these scale sensitivities really stand out.

-In the mode I call architective, patterns reside in hierarchical levels, with higher level patterns overriding those below, while in the mode I call connective there are no levels of authority and patterns affect each other proportionally.
-These modes of patterning can be seen for example in the way armies organize in ranked levels while fish school without leaders.
+In the mode I call architective, patterns reside in hierarchical levels, with higher level patterns overriding those below, while in the mode I call connective there are no levels of authority and patterns relate with each other proportionally.
+These modes of patterning and relationship can be seen for example in the way armies organize in ranked levels while fish school without leaders.

 A brief biographical note to allay suspicions about my motives: I grew